balupeddireddy08/Model_Context_Protocol_for_AI/explore-demo-GitHub-MCP-server/steps.md

 * Copilot Chat open → **Agent** mode → enable **MCP Server: GitHub** in tools.
 * You previously created `demo-streamlit` and have `main` and `feature-text-analyzer` branches (from Stage 1/2).
 * Your Copilot/MCP token has permissions to create/update issues and assign tools.
+* Sync tip: If you later let MCP create a branch/PR or make remote file edits, immediately run `git fetch`/`git pull` locally and switch to that branch to keep local identical.

 ---